Software-defined radio: RTL-SDR

-Interior of RTL-SDR showing RTL2832U demodulator (square chip to right) and R820T tuner (square chip to left).
+Interior of RTL-SDR showing RTL2832U demodulator (right) and R820T tuner (left).

-RTL-SDR is a low-cost SDR receiver based on the Realtek RTL2832U, a demodulator chip with support for USB output.
-Originally designed to be used as part of a USB stick to receive DVB-T broadcasts, hobbyists discovered in 2010 that the RTL2832U could output real-time, unprocessed radio signal data to a computer.
-With a custom driver developed by the Osmocom project, these inexpensive devices were repurposed as general-purpose SDR receivers.
-The first repurposed TV dongle RTL-SDRs were often sold for under US$10, but purpose-built models with improved shielding, frequency stability, and performance sold for around US$30 in 2025.
+RTL-SDR is a type of low-cost software-defined radio receiver named after the Realtek RTL2832U demodulator chip on which it is based, which supports USB output.
+Originally designed for DVB-T reception, the chip was found in 2010 to output raw radio signal data.
+With drivers developed by the Osmocom project, these devices were repurposed as general-purpose SDR receivers.
+Early DVB-T USB sticks often sold for under US$10, while models purpose-built as SDR receivers with improved shielding and frequency stability sold for about US$30 as of 2025.

-RTL-SDR devices typically include a Rafael Micro R820T, R820T2, or R860 tuner chip, and can receive frequencies from around 24 to 1766 MHz with a bandwidth of up to 3.2 MHz.
-They support a wide range of applications, including FM and digital radio reception, aircraft data reception (ADS-B, ACARS), trunked radio decoding, weather satellite reception (GOES, Meteor-M), weather balloon tracking (radiosonde), and basic radio astronomy.
-RTL-SDR devices were used to analyze Perseids meteor shower using Graves radar signals.
+RTL-SDR devices typically include a Rafael Micro R820T, R820T2, or R860 tuner chip, and can receive frequencies from approximately 24 to 1766 MHz with a bandwidth of up to 3.2 MHz.
+They are used for applications including FM and digital radio reception, aircraft data reception (ADS-B, ACARS), trunked radio decoding, weather satellite reception (GOES, Meteor-M), radiosonde tracking, and basic radio astronomy.